AguaClara/UASB/Reports and Manuals/summer2018report.md

 The tests that have been performed were done at a low flow rate of 6.33 mL/s, which translates to an exit velocity of 0.2 m/s.
 So far, the dyed water appeared to spread out along the bottom of the beaker, rather than puncturing the tapioca blanket.
 Multiple tests will be run at different flow rates which will be calculated based on the exit velocities of interest.
 In addition, test will be run using both one and two influent pipes, and the results will be compared.

-The functions below calculate the flow rate needed to pro
+### Code

-Below is the code used to calculate the flow rate needed to produce certain exit velocities from the influent pipe, as well as the code used to calculate the amount of water dumped per pulse.
+Below is the code used to calculate the flow rate needed to produce certain exit velocities from the influent pipe, as well as the code used to calculate the amount of water dumped per pulse:

 ```python